BHesseldieck/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

-  >> It is a decision website to analyze the preferences of Developers to certain frameworks / technologies
+  >> It is a small website to analyze the preferences of Developers about certain frameworks / technologies

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

-  >> It is on one side entertaining but on the other one can see if one is interested in the current hot technologies or if one is
+  >> One can see if the user is interested in the current hot technologies or if he is
-  >> lagging behind the hot stuff
+  >> lagging behind the hot stuff, maybe it gives the user some inspiration on what to checkout.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  >> A simple tool to show you if you are interested in the hot web tech stacks of nowadays or if you are lagging behind
+  >> A simple tool to show you if you are interested in the hot web tech stacks of nowadays or if you rather prefer technologies
+  >> who don't get much of attention by the community.
+But maybe you'll get some inspiration from the ranking what to test on
+  >> your next project.

 ## Problem ##
   > Describe the problem your product solves.

-  >> self analysis of developers, also shows whats hot out there and might be of interest
+  >> Tech-Stack self analysis for developers, also shows whats hot out there and might be of interest.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

-  >> simple binary decision making is straight forward and entertaining
+  >> simple decision making between the frameworks / technologies, it is straight forward and for some also entertaining

 ## Quote from You ##
   > A quote from a spokesperson in your company.

-  >> 'awesome shit' - Guy Thomas
+  >> 'awesome thing' - Guy Thomas

 ## How to Get Started ##
   > Describe how easy it is to get started.

-  >> create a simple website that shows clickable options for every part of the Software (i.e. Backend, Frontend, DB etc.)
+  >> create a simple website that shows clickable options for every part of the Software (i.e. Language, Backend, Frontend, DB etc.)
+  >> simple mongoDB that stores the clicks on the technologies
+  >> server just needs to handle a static, two get and three post routes

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-  >> "Thanks to Tech Hot or Not I found out that I should try MongoDB instead of sticking to SQL everytime"
+  >> "Through Tech Hot or Not I found out that I should try MongoDB instead of sticking to SQL everytime, also Elixir & Phoenix seems
+  >> to get a lot of attention by the community, maybe I'll give it a try on my next project."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

-  >>
+  >> Simply clone the repo, start the server and you can already start voting for your favorite technology!